Samsung/tizen-docs/docs/application/dotnet/guides/nui/visuals.md

    _visualView.AddVisual("Radial_Gradient", _radialGradientVisual);
    ```

-The radial GradientVisual in the absolute coordinate system - case 2 (the variables declaration independent of the case 1 above):
+Case 2: The radial `GradientVisual` in the absolute coordinate system, with the variables declaration independent as that of case 1:
    ```csharp
    GradientVisual _radialGradientVisual = new GradientVisual();